What is Wound Dehiscence?

 Causes of wound dehiscence

-One of the leading causes for wound dehiscence is infection.
+One of the leading causes of wound dehiscence is infection.
 Some characteristic signs of infection are:

 - Abscess – swollen area that contains pus.